 For many decades, Cebu has remained one of the top destinations in the Philippines, offering a wide variety of attractions and experiences suited for different types of visitors, from history buffs to beach bums.
 Visitors who take a little longer to visit Cebu may find themselves overwhelmed with the long list of things to do.
 Which to choose?
 What to do first?
-No need to fret as this guide is a concise list of not-to-be-missed activities for first time visitors of Cebu.
+No need to fret as this guide is a concise list of must-do’s for first-time visitors in Cebu.

 Visiting the Philippines is incomplete without going to the beach.
 For those who don’t want to travel far, stay in one of the resorts in the island of Mactan.
 White sand beaches, coral, and even a marine sanctuary, Mactan has been groomed into a hub for luxury beach resorts.
 For those with kids, Mactan is home to a huge water park or why not sign up for one of the island tours?
 Never skip Mactan Shrine, a place dedicated to The Battle of Mactan as well as Magellan and the ruler who killed him, Lapu-Lapu.